Decompositions of commutative monoid congruences and binomial ideals: Introduction

 Staring at output of binomial primary decomposition algorithms intimates that certain primary components belong together.

 \begin{example} During investigations of presentations of mis\`ere quotients of combinatorial games (culminating in the definition of lattice games \cite{gmw, latticeGames}), Macaulay2~\cite{M2} produced long lists of primary binomial ideals.
-In one instance, eight of the forty or so components were
+In one instance, eight of the components were

 The urge to gather these eight into one piece (a piece of eight ? ), namely their \mbox{intersection}